section-engineering-education/engineering-education/content/articles/js-router/index.md

 Alternatively, you can use a library like [React Router](https://reacttraining.com/react-router/web/guides/quick-start).
 It is a more complex router that offers more features.
 There are more routing libraries available on npm.

-If you prefer working with a vanilla JavaScript, you can start with [Navigo](https://github.com/krasimir/navigo).
+If you prefer working with vanilla JavaScript, you can start with [Navigo](https://github.com/krasimir/navigo).

 Happy coding!